lieuzhenghong/lieuzhenghong.github.io-source/_posts/2019-09-17-building-a-deep-learning-pipeline-with-Keras.md

 ## Motivation

-Inzura AI has a proprietary algorithm called the "Driver Profiler", which is a complicated rule-based system that measures how drivers drive.
+Inzura AI has a proprietary algorithm called the "Driver Profiler", which is a complex rule-based system that measures how drivers drive.
 It derives quantities like acceleration and velocity from GPS data.
 It looks up driver position in a road network database to check for speeding (this road network database allowed me to do data analysis on average speeds in [another project I